 Options for Wachau Valley Tour

 - A cruise lasts about 3 hours+ (return trip) and you can explore both Krem and the Melk towns.
-There is an amazing combo ticket which includes the train fare, cruise and entrance to the Melk Abbey.
-More about it here
+There is an amazing combo ticket which includes the transport fare from Vienna, cruise and entrance to the Dürnstein Castle .

-- We drove to the Wachau Valley.
+- We drove to the Wachau Valley with a local guide.
 The drive was scenic and we got down at the Abbey and had pit-spots along the way, covering a few churches, vineyards and river-banks along the way.

 Early summer or autumn is the best time to explore the Wachau Valley and experience the beautiful greenery.
 We visited during early spring in March and depending on the forecast, some days could be gloomy and rainy!